awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

    $$;
    ```

-1. Log out of the `NoPriv` account and log in with an account that has the `rds_superuser` role assigned to it\.
+1. Log out of the `OtherThanMaster` account and log in with an account that has the `rds_superuser` role assigned to it\.

 1. Create the event trigger `awsdms_intercept_ddl` by running the following command\.